ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-mary-ann-1819.md

 {{% fig "1851-01-03-Brooklyn-Daily-Eagle" "500" /%}}

-All of the Mills children were born in Staten Island, and by 1860, the family was living with Bartlett Brown in a home adjoining a store Bartlett had recently purchased.
+All of the Mills children were born in [Staten Island]({{% ref "staten-island" %}}).
+Mary Ann's son [James Wheelock]({{% ref "mills-james-wheelock" %}}) died sometime between his baptism at the Reformed Dutch Church of Port Richmond, 31 Jul 1857 and before the United States Federal Census recorded 19 Jun 1860, when the family, including all of the Mills' children except James, was living with Bartlett Brown in a home adjoining a store Bartlett had recently purchased.

-Also on 31 Aug 1860, Mary Ann's sister Jerusha Pine died.
+Mary Ann's mother Rhoda died 26 Sep 1859, and on 31 Aug 1860, Mary Ann's sister Jerusha died.

 The family arrived in [Corfu NY]({{% ref "corfu-eh-mills-co" %}}) sometime between 01 Sept 1862 and 01 May 1863, where  Edward opened a new general store E. H. Mills & Co. and Mary Ann became a member of the Presbyterian Church of Corfu.